Safaris – What to Know Before You Go

 You should bring a hat to keep the hot sun off your face and shade your eyes to see the animals better.
 The best kind of hat is the typical safari hat with an adjustable strap under the chin (see below example that I’ve used).
 The below-chin strap is important because the wind could easily blow off your hat.

-Have a good camera and extra batteries
+Have a good camera and extra batterie

 Most people want to take as many photos as possible during a safari.
 This is part of the fun to show your friends and family what you saw on your bucket list safari.
 So, be sure to bring a camera that you are comfortable with to take quick shots of the wildlife.